EuropeanRespiratorySociety/ERSMainWebsite/readme.md

 ## WOW

-You can effects by adding the class `.wow` and the class of the effect like `.bounceInLeft` to the element you want to animate.
+You can add effects by adding the class `.wow` and the class of the effect like `.bounceInLeft` to the element you want to animate.
 You also need to initialize WOW:

   ```